wdemp/Youtube-AWS-SAA-Prep-Course-Notes-/Youtube AWS SAA.md

      Use Case Scenario- user uploads videos.
 The video gets stored on EBS volumes.
 They are accessed over a period of 2 months quite frequently after which they are accessed less frequently.
      Have 2 Seperate Volumes: Store the videos for 2 months on the Throughput Optimized HDD.
 After 2 months have a script which transfers teh videos to Cold HDD.

+Databases:
+Realtional Databases:- When will you choose to use this srevice?
+Scenario: You have an Oracle workplace database that is on premise.
+You want to migrate the data as it is without any hassle or headaches.